SpEZiiL/makefile-template/README.md

   If you want to change any prefix or suffixes you can do so by changing the `exe_prefix`, `exe_suffix`, `shared_lib_prefix`, `shared_lib_suffix`, `static_lib_prefix` and `static_lib_suffix` variables.
+* `PACKAGE`
+  The name of the package the target belongs to.
 * `SRC_MAIN`
   The directory in which the source files are stored.
   The Makefile will search this directory for any source files and will